How to Find a Travel Buddy

 Many travellers have more success in finding a travel buddy while they’re already on their holiday.

-Hostels and hotels with common areas are excellent places for meeting people who are interested in going to see the same sights as you.
+Hotels and resorts with common areas are excellent places for meeting people who are interested in going to see the same sights as you.
 Striking up a conversation during the buffet breakfast could find you a travel buddy for at least day or two.
 Day trips and organised tours are also excellent ways of meeting other travellers during your holiday.
 Walking tours, group activities and cruises are all excellent places to meet like-minded people.

 Finding someone to travel with can feel like a daunting experience if your normal travel buddies aren’t able to go.